Predicting the future by re-imagining the present

 Blue Education embraces a rich variety of strategies that empower learners and educators alike—from structured lesson plans and curriculum pathways to hands-on environmental monitoring, citizen science, and immersive digital tools that connect classrooms to real-world challenges

-Think of Blue Literacy as the what and why — the knowledge and values — that transform learners into Agents of Change and Stewards of planetary well-being
+Think of Blue Education as the what and why — the knowledge and values — that transform learners into Agents of Change and Stewards of planetary well-being

 Refers to the general public engagement in scientific research activities when citizens actively contribute to science either with their intellectual effort or surrounding knowledge or with their tools and resources.